 Step 1: Obtaining Primary Tissues

-We located a patient with a sporadic form of the disease who was appropriately consented.
-A skin punch biopsy was collected from the patient, transported to our labs, and then used to produce a primary fibroblast culture.
+The reprogramming of iPSCs requires tissue from a consenting adult patient - to ensure that our model was as relevant as possible, we wanted to obtain primary tissues from a real PD donor.
+After locating a patient with a sporadic form of PD, a skin punch biopsy was collected, transported to our laboratory, and then used to produce a primary fibroblast culture.
 Below, we have included a phase contrast image of the fibroblasts derived from this PD donor.

 |Figure 1: Fibroblasts derived from sporadic PD patient.|

-- Immunocytochemistry (ICC) to confirm the presence of fibroblasts in the primary culture (Figure 2A).
+- Immunocytochemistry (ICC) to confirm the presence of fibroblasts in the primary culture.